The Honors College

-The Honors College is housed in the Office of the Vice Provost and Dean for Undergraduate Education.
-It is administered by the Director who reports to the Vice Provost for Undergraduate Education and the Honors College Governing Board.
-Members of the Governing Board include the deans of all Colleges and Schools at UAlbany, or their designees, teaching faculty equal to the number of deans on the Governing Board, and one sophomore, junior, and senior honors student.
+The Honors College is under the auspices of The Vice Provost and Dean for Undergraduate Education.
+The main office of The Honors College is located in Catskill 109, (518) 442-3942.
+It is administered by the Director who reports to the Vice Provost and Dean for Undergraduate Education and the Honors College Governing Board.
+Members of the Governing Board include the Deans of all Colleges and Schools at UAlbany, or their designees; teaching faculty equal to the number of deans on the Governing Board; and one sophomore, junior, and senior honors student.

-- Approximately 150 students are admitted to The Honors College each year
+- Approximately 290 students are admitted to The Honors College each year

-- Approximately 125 students are admitted as incoming first-year students
+- Approximately 250 students are admitted as incoming first-year students

-- Approximately 35 students are admitted at the end of their first semester or at the end of their first year.
+- Approximately 30-40 students are admitted at the end of their first semester or at the end of their first year.
 All first-year students at UAlbany can apply for admission at these times.
-Admissions decisions are made by the Director, in consultation with the admissions committee of the Governing Board
+Admission decisions are made by the Dean, in consultation with the Honors College Admissions Committee.

-Students in The Honors College must earn a 3.30 GPA during their first year and a 3.50 GPA each subsequent year to remain in The Honors College.
+To remain in the Honors College, students in The Honors College must earn a 3.25 GPA during their first semester; 3.30 GPA during their first year; and a 3.50 GPA each subsequent academic year.
 Students entering The Honors College during their first year must earn a 3.50 GPA each year to remain in The Honors College.
-Students not achieving the required GPA may request a probationary semester, in consultation with the Director.
+Students not achieving the required GPA will be given one semester of probation to bring their GPA back in line with Honors College expectations.
+Students may petition for additional time if necessary.
 All honors students in a major that has an honors program must apply and be admitted to the honors program in their major.